 The Virtual Mind reply concedes, as does the System Reply, that the operator of the Chinese Room does not understand Chinese merely by running the paper machine.
-However, unlike the System Reply, the Virtual Mind reply holds that a running system may create new entities that are distinct from the system, as well as its subparts such as the CPU or operator.
-In particular, a running system might create a distinct mind that understands Chinese.
-This virtual person would be distinct from both the room operator and the entire system.
-The psychological traits, including linguistic abilities, of any mind created by artificial intelligence will depend upon the programming, and will not be identical with the traits and abilities of a CPU or the operator of a paper machine, such as Searle in his scenario.
-According to the VM reply the mistake in the Chinese Room Argument is to take the claim of strong AI to be “the computer understands Chinese” or “the System understands Chinese”.
-The claim at issue should be “the computer creates a mind that understands Chinese”.
-A familiar model is characters in computer or video games.
-These characters have various abilities and personalities, and the characters are not identical with the hardware or program that creates them.
-A single running system might even control two robots simultaneously, one of which converses only in Chinese and one of which can converse only in English.
-Thus the VM reply asks us to distinguish between minds and their realizing physical systems.
+However the Virtual Mind reply holds that what is important is whether understanding is created, not whether the Room operator is the agent that understands.
+Unlike the Systems Reply, the Virtual Mind reply (VMR) holds that a running system may create new, virtual, entities that are distinct from both the system as a whole, as well as from the sub-systems such as the CPU or operator.
+In particular, a running system might create a distinct agent that understands Chinese.
+This virtual agent would be distinct from both the room operator and the entire system.
+The psychological traits, including linguistic abilities, of any mind created by artificial intelligence will depend entirely upon the program and the Chinese database, and will not be identical with the psychological traits and abilities of a CPU or the operator of a paper machine, such as Searle in the Chinese Room scenario.
+According to the VMR the mistake in the Chinese Room Argument is to make the claim of strong AI to be “the computer understands Chinese” or “the System understands Chinese”.
+The claim at issue for AI should simply be whether “the running computer creates understanding of Chinese”.

 Minsky (1980) and Sloman and Croucher (1980) suggested a Virtual Mind reply when the Chinese Room argument first appeared.
 In his widely-read 1989 paper “Computation and Consciousness”, Tim Maudlin considers minimal physical systems that might implement a computational system running a program.
 His discussion revolves around his imaginary Olympia machine, a system of buckets that transfers water, implementing a Turing machine.
 Maudlin's main target is the computationalists' claim that such a machine could have phenomenal consciousness.
 However in the course of his discussion, Maudlin considers the Chinese Room argument.
 Maudlin (citing Minsky, and Sloman and Croucher) points out a Virtual Mind reply that the agent that understands could be distinct from the physical system (414).
 Thus “Searle has done nothing to discount the possibility of simultaneously existing disjoint mentalities” (414–5).

-Cole (1991, 1994) develops the reply most extensively and argues as follows: Searle's argument presupposes, and requires, that the agent of understanding be the computer itself or, in the Chinese Room parallel, the person in the room.
-Searle's failure to understand Chinese in the room does not show that there is no understanding being created.
-Cole argues that the mental traits that constitute John Searle, his beliefs and desires, memories and personality traits—are all irrelevant and causally inert in producing the answers to the Chinese questions.
-If understanding of Chinese were created by running the program, the mind understanding the Chinese would not be the computer, nor, in the Chinese Room, would the person understanding Chinese be the room operator.
-The person understanding the Chinese would be a distinct person from the room operator.
-So if the activity in the room creates any understanding, it would not be John Searle's understanding.
-We can say that a virtual person who understands Chinese would be created by running the program.
+Cole (1991, 1994) develops the reply and argues as follows: Searle's argument requires that the agent of understanding be the computer itself or, in the Chinese Room parallel, the person in the room.
+However Searle's failure to understand Chinese in the room does not show that there is no understanding being created.
+If we flesh out the conversation in the original CR scenario to include questions in Chinese such as “How tall are you?”, “Where do you live?”, “What did you have for breakfast?”, “What is your attitude toward Mao?”, and so forth, it immediately becomes clear that the answers in Chinese are not Searle's answers.
+Searle is not the author of the answers, and his beliefs and desires, memories and personality traits are not reflected in the answers and, apart from his industriousness!, are causally inert in producing the answers to the Chinese questions.
+Hence if there is understanding of Chinese created by running the program, the mind understanding the Chinese would not be the computer, nor, in the Chinese Room, would the person understanding Chinese be the room operator.
+The person understanding the Chinese would be a distinct person from the room operator, with beliefs and desires bestowed by the program and its database.
+Hence Searle's failure to understand Chinese while operating the room does not show that understanding is not being created.

 Cole (1991) offers an additional argument that the mind doing the understanding is neither the mind of the room operator nor the system consisting of the operator and the program: running a suitably structured computer program might produce answers submitted in Chinese and also answers to questions submitted in Korean.
 Yet the Chinese answers might apparently display completely different knowledge and memories, beliefs and desires than the answers to the Korean questions—along with a denial that the Chinese answerer knows any Korean, and vice versa.
 Thus the behavioral evidence would be that there were two non-identical minds (one understanding Chinese only, and one understanding Korean only).
 Since these might have mutually exclusive psychological properties, they cannot be identical, and ipso facto, cannot be identical with the mind of the implementer in the room.
 Analogously, a video game might include a character with one set of cognitive abilities (smart, understands Chinese) as well as another character with an incompatible set (stupid, English monoglot).
 These inconsistent cognitive traits cannot be traits of the XBOX system that realizes them.
 The implication seems to be that minds generally are more abstract than the systems that realize them (see Mind and Body in the Larger Philosophical Issues section).